How to use Documentation

 Example: ..index.php?trans=Quran&rootvers=1:6&srchT=Quran

-• Here you can click on the word/root to view all verses of this root with all shapes, or on a single root/shape to view verses that have same shape.
+• Here you can click on the Word/Root to view all verses of this Root with all Shapes, or on a single Root/Shape to view verses that have same shape.

 • Over the Single-Verse-View you also see all Verses-Numbers from same Surah.
 You can click the right/left arrows left arrowright arrow to show next or previous Verse or click on the x-icon Whole Surah to view the whole surah to this specific verse.
 This one is useful if you want to read verses before and after!